babel/website/docs/plugins.md

  - [stage-3](/docs/plugins/preset-stage-3)
  - [react](/docs/plugins/preset-react)

-Many other community-maintained presets are available [on npm](https://www.npmjs.com/search?q=babel-preset)!
+> Many other community maintained presets are available [on npm](https://www.npmjs.com/search?q=babel-preset)!

 To make your own preset, you just need to export a config.